Excluded power graphs of groups: Abstract

-{ \textbf{Abstract.} Let $G$ be a group, and let $\mathcal{X}$ be a set of integers greater than one.
-We consider the directed $\mathcal{X}$-excluded power graph of $G$, which takes $G$ as its vertex set and has an edge from $g$ to each power of $g$ other than itself provided the power is not divisible by any element of $\mathcal{X}$.
-We show that when $G=H\times K$ for $H$ and $K$ with coprime orders, excluding the prime factors of $|H|$ yields a power graph with a quotient consisting of multiple copies of a quotient of the power graph (no exclusions) of $K$.
-For any prime $p$, we describe the groups whose directed and undirected $\{p\}$-excluded power graphs consist of disjoint (directed) cliques. }
+Let $\mathcal{X}$ be a set of integers greater than one.
+The $\mathcal{X}$-excluded power graph of a group $G$ has vertex set $G$ and an edge from $g$ to each power of $g$ other than itself provided that the power is not divisible by any element of $\mathcal{X}$.
+When $G=H\times K$ for groups $H$ and $K$ with coprime orders, excluding the prime factors of $|H|$ yields a power graph with a quotient consisting of multiple copies of a quotient of the power graph (no exclusions) of $K$.
+Partial results for the semidirect product under the same conditions are given.
+We describe groups whose $\mathcal{X}$-excluded power graphs consist of disjoint directed cliques.